Gilroy, California

-Gilroy is a city in Northern California's Santa Clara County, south of Morgan Hill and north of San Benito County.
-Gilroy is the southernmost city in the San Francisco Bay Area, with a population of 56,766 as of the 2019 U.S. Census Projections.
+Gilroy is a city in Santa Clara County, California, United States, south of the San Francisco Bay Area.
+It had a population of 59,520 as of the 2020 census.

-Gilroy's origins lie in the village of San Ysidro that grew in the early 19th century out of Rancho San Ysidro, granted to Californio ranchero Ygnacio Ortega in 1809.
-Following Ygnacio's death in 1833, his daughter Clara Ortega de Gilroy and son-in-law John Gilroy inherited the largest portion of the rancho and began developing the settlement.
-When the town was incorporated in 1868, it was renamed in honor of John Gilroy, a Scotsman who had emigrated to California in 1814, naturalized as a Mexican citizen, adopted the Spanish language, and converted to Catholicism, taking the name of Juan Bautista Gilroy.
+Gilroy's origins lie in the village of San Ysidro, which developed in the early 19th century from Rancho San Ysidro.
+This land had been granted to Californio ranchero Ygnacio Ortega in 1809.
+Following Ygnacio's death in 1833, his daughter Clara Ortega de Gilroy and son-in-law John Gilroy inherited the largest portion of the rancho, and began developing the settlement.

+When the town was incorporated in 1868, it was renamed in honor of John Gilroy, a Scotsman who had emigrated to California in 1814, naturalized as a Mexican citizen, adopted the Spanish language, and converted to Catholicism.
+These changes made him eligible to own land in this area of the Spanish Empire.
+In the process, he took the name Juan Bautista Gilroy.

-Gilroy is known for its garlic crop and the annual Gilroy Garlic Festival, featuring various garlicky foods such as garlic ice cream, leading to the city's nickname, the Garlic Capital of the World.
+Gilroy is known for its garlic crop and the Gilroy Garlic Festival, and is nicknamed the "Garlic Capital of the World".
 It is also known for boutique wine production, as part of the Santa Clara Valley AVA, mostly consisting of family vineyards around the base of the Santa Cruz Mountains to the west.

 History

 Spanish era

-Spanish explorers led by Juan Bautista de Anza first passed through the Santa Clara Valley area in 1776, and in 1797 Mission San Juan Bautista was established near the Pajaro River.
+Spanish explorers led by Juan Bautista de Anza first passed through the Santa Clara Valley area in 1776.
+More than 20 years later, Spanish missionaries established Mission San Juan Bautista in 1797 near the Pajaro River.
 In 1809, Ygnacio Ortega was granted the 13066 acre Spanish land concession Rancho San Ysidro.

-The village of San Ysidro grew nearby, at the foot of Pacheco Pass which linked the El Camino Real and the Santa Clara Valley with the San Joaquin Valley.
+The village of San Ysidro developed nearby, at the foot of Pacheco Pass which linked the El Camino Real and the Santa Clara Valley with the San Joaquin Valley.
 California's main exports at this time were hides and tallow, of which thousands of barrels were produced and shipped to the rest of New Spain.
 Trade and diplomatic intercourse with foreigners was strictly forbidden by the royal government but was quietly carried on by Californians desperate for luxury goods.